-166. Simple Voltaic Ceil. - Place in a glass jar some water having a little sulphuric acid or any other oxidizing acid added to it (Fig. 97).
-Place in it separately two clean strips, one of zinc Z, and one of copper

-C. This cell is capable of supplying a continuous flow of electricity through a wire whose ends brought into connexion with the two strips.
+166. Simple Voltaic Cell. - Place in a glass jar some water having a little sulphuric acid or any other oxidizing acid added to it (Fig. 97).
+Place in it separately two clean strips, one of zinc Z, and one of copper C. This cell is capable of supplying a continuous flow of electricity through a whose ends are brought into connexion with two strips.
 When the current flows the zinc strip is observed to waste away; its consumption in fact furnishes the energy required to drive the current through the cell and the connecting wire.